Improved OffsetDateTime and ZonedDateTime Mapping in Hibernate 6

 11:55:17,247 DEBUG [org.hibernate.orm.results] - Extracted JDBC value [4] - [0]

 As you can see in the log output, Hibernate selected the ChessGame entity object from the database and retrieved the correct timestamp.
-But due to the performed normalization, it is no longer in timezone UTC+4, which I used when I persisted the entity.
+However, due to the performed normalization, it is no longer in the timezone UTC+4, which I used when I persisted the entity.
 To avoid any timezone conversions, you need to use TimeZoneStorageType.NATIVE or TimeZoneStorageType.COLUMN.

 Normalizing your timestamps and storing them without timezone information might seem like a simple and obvious solution if your database doesn’t support the column type TIMESTAMP_WITH_TIMEZONE.
 But it introduces 2 risks:

-WARNING: As described in HHH-15174, Hibernate 6.0.0.Final doesn’t normalize your timestamp to UTC and instead applies the same normalization as TimeZoneStorageType.NORMALIZE.
+WARNING: As described in HHH-15174, Hibernate 6.0.0.Final didn’t normalize your timestamp to UTC and instead applies the same normalization as TimeZoneStorageType.NORMALIZE.
+This was fixed in Hibernate 6.0.1.Final.
+The following section describes the correct behavior.

 @Entity